Domestic Violence

 It is important to learn how Escape Abuse [Link], see through their mechanisms and stay away.

-People can be hard to gauge for being nice, being mistaken, being self centred and being harmful.
-Having a good Mind Set Tool [Link] for determining a level of Toxicity can help.
+It can be hard to gauge when someone is being nice, being mistaken, being self centred and being harmful.
+Having a good Toxic People Mind Toolset [Link] for determining a level of Toxicity can help.

 While we have given you plenty of helpful resources here, and Perpetrators generally draw from the same ‘play book’ of abuse, it is very difficult to fully cover this subject and all of the methods that a Perpetrator will use.
 This is why it is very important to connect with a Therapist who specialises in Domestic Violence.